MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-testing.md

 - Maximizing use of automation avoids human operators having to enter long and complex commands or conduct repetitive operations across multiple elements.
 However, care must be taken to consider the blast radius, as there is a risk of automation actually magnifying the effect of a configuration error, allowing it to roll out across a global network in seconds.
 Strong checks and balances such as decision gates requiring human approval before proceeding to the next step are advised.
 - Leveraging syntax checkers and simulation tools minimize the chance of errors or unforeseen side effects from changes making their way into widespread production.
 - Use of carefully controlled canary deployments ensure that the effect of changes in full production can be observed and validated at limited scope.
-- Ensuring that the management interfaces and processes needed for fault recovery are the same as those used in day to day operation avoid operators being confronted with unfamiliar screens and barely used MOPs at times of peak stress.
+- Ensuring that the management interfaces and processes needed for fault recovery are the same as those used in day-to-day operation avoid operators being confronted with unfamiliar screens and barely used method of procedures (MOPs) at times of peak stress.

 ## Clients